13 Valuable Cookie Jars That Collectors Search For

 Etsy

-This adorable cookie jar is a 1950s collectible from RRP Co., a pottery company founded in Roseville, Ohio.
-Featuring a smiling moon, a cat and a fiddle, a dish and a spoon, and a lid that depicts a cow jumping over the moon, this cookie jar is a ceramic representation of the “Hey Diddle Diddle” nursery rhyme.
+This adorable cookie jar is a 1950s collectible from RRP Co., a pottery company that was founded in Roseville, Ohio.
+Featuring a smiling moon, a cat and a fiddle, a dish and a spoon, and a lid that depicts a cow jumping over the moon, this cookie jar is an impressive representation of the “Hey Diddle Diddle” nursery rhyme.
 The collectible can fetch upwards of $200 on sites like Etsy.

 Abstract artwork of a face with white skin, wearing a red and yellow hat.
 The person has a stylized blue and orange eye on the left and a single black line for a nose and mouth.
 Signed "Max" at the bottom.